Toyota Prius Prime Insurance Rates

 How to Find More Affordable Toyota Prius Prime Insurance

-Saving money on insurance for a Toyota Prius Prime not only requires not taking risks behind the wheel, but also having good credit, eliminating unnecessary coverage, and possibly higher deductibles.
-Set aside time to shop around every time your policy renews by getting rate quotes from direct companies like GEICO and Progressive, and also from several local insurance agents.
+Saving money on auto insurance requires being a low-risk driver, having good credit, eliminating unnecessary coverage, and not having any coverage lapses.
+Set aside time to shop around every time your policy renews by obtaining price quotes from direct companies like GEICO and Progressive, and also from several local insurance agents.

-The following is a summary of the information raised in the charts and tables above.
+The items below are a summary of the information raised in the charts and tables above.

-- Teens have the highest car insurance rates, with premiums as much as $411 per month if they have full coverage
+- Teen drivers have the highest car insurance rates, with premiums as much as $411 per month if they have full coverage

 - Increasing deductibles can save around $550 each year

-- Drivers considered higher risk who have multiple accidents or major violations pay on average $1,560 more per year for Prius Prime insurance
+- Drivers who have multiple accidents or major violations pay on average $1,560 more per year to insure their Prius Prime

-- Insureds who purchase higher liability limits will pay approximately $420 every year to go from a minimum limit to 250/500 limits
+- Consumers who purchase more liability coverage will pay an extra $420 every year to increase from a minimum limit to 250/500 limits

 Rate Tables and Charts